donmizutani/dm-newsite/pages/snort/setup/5a-configuring-mysql-for-barnyard2.md

 [< Back: Part 5 - Installing Barnyard2 and MySQL](/pages/snort/setup/5-installing-barnyard2-mysql)

-This guide will not explain how to install the MySQL server.
-It is up to you to decide Where the MySQL server is installed.
+**Note: this guide will not explain how to install the MySQL server.
+It is up to you to decide where the MySQL server is installed.**

 For reference, I installed my MySQL server instance on a Mac Mini.